apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 ## Installation Overview

-You can install Drill in embedded mode on a machine running Linux, Mac OS X, or Windows.
-For information about installing Drill in distributed mode, see [Installing Drill in Distributed Mode]({{ site.baseurl }}/docs/installing-drill-in-distributed-mode).
+You can install Drill to run in embedded mode on a machine running Linux, Mac OS X, or Windows.
+For information about installing Drill to run in distributed mode, see [Installing Drill in Distributed Mode]({{ site.baseurl }}/docs/installing-drill-in-distributed-mode).

-This installation procedure includes how to download the Apache Drill archive and extract the contents to a directory on your machine.
+This installation procedure includes how to download the Apache Drill archive file and extract the contents to a directory on your machine.
 The Apache Drill archive contains sample JSON and Parquet files that you can query immediately.

 After installing Drill, you start the Drill shell.
 The Drill shell is a pure-Java console-based utility for connecting to relational databases and executing SQL commands.
-Drill follows the ANSI SQL: 2011 standard with [extensions]({{site.baseurl}}/docs/sql-extensions/) for nested data formats and other capabilities.
+Drill follows the SQL:2011 standard with [extensions]({{site.baseurl}}/docs/sql-extensions/) for nested data formats and other capabilities.

 ## Embedded Mode Installation Prerequisites